rmak05/Representation_of_Graphs_with_Bounded_Arboricity/README.md

 - The union of the edge sets of all the generated trees is taken as the edge set of the final graph which is the output.

+## 2-Approximation Algorithm to compute Arboricity

+- This algorithm computes a 2-approximation of the arboricity of the graph.
+  2-approximation means the computed arboricity is at most twice the actual arboricity.

+- It runs in *O*(**n** + **m**) time and uses *O*(**n** + **m**) space, where **n** = number of vertices, and **m** = number of edges.

+- This algorithm will be helpful if the arboricity of the input graph is not known prior to execution.

+- If it is known that the arboricity of the graph will remain bounded, then running this algorithm just once should be enough.

+- If the arboricity changes(specifically increases) during execution, then this algorithm could be repeatedly run after some number of iterations of execution depending on the application and constraints.

 ## Dynamic Maximal Matching

 A dynamic graph data structure which maintains a maximal matching over a sequence of edge insertions and deletions.